aaronamran/MSAF-System-Administration-Fundamentals/Windows System Security and Administration - Part 1/prevent-unauth-users-view-folder.md

 4. To configure folder permissions, create a folder named `Confidential` in the `C:/` drive
 5. Right-click on the `Confidential folder > Properties > Security tab`.
 Remove `Users and Authenticated Users` from the access list.
 Add the `Finance` group and grant `Full Control` to the `Finance` group.
 Add the `Human Resources` group and deny `Read & Execute` permissions for the `Human Resources` group
 6. To restrict access to PowerShell, open Local Group Policy Editor using `gpedit.msc`.
 Go to: `Computer Configuration > Windows Settings > Security Settings > Software Restriction Policies`.
 Right-click `Software Restriction Policies > Create New Policies`
 7. Then create a rule for PowerShell by navigating to `Additional Rules`.
 Right-click > New Path Rule.
 Set the path: `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe` and Security Level: Disallowed.
-Apply the rule to the Finance and Human Resources groups.
+Apply the rule to the Finance and Human Resources groups
+8. To test the settings, first login as the local admin.
+Confirm that `C:/Confidential` can be opened and `powershell.exe` can be launched successfully
+9. Then login as `user1` and confirm that `C:/Confidential` can be opened.
+However, opening `powershell.exe` should not be successful
+10. Then login as `user2` and confirm that access to `C:/Confidential` and `powershell.exe` are denied